-There are four main areas to be covered:
+There are four main areas which we cover:

-Design – so that by the end of Year 2 most children will be expected to design purposeful, functional and appealing products for themselves and other users based on a design criteria.
+Design – so that by the end of Year 2 most of our children will be expected to be able to design purposeful, functional and appealing products for themselves and other users based on a design criteria.
 They will be able to generate, develop, model and communicate their ideas through talking, drawing, templates, mock-up and, where appropriate, information and communication technology.

-Make – which gives the children opportunities to select from and and use a range of tools and equipment to perform practical tasks (for example cutting, shaping, joining and finishing).
-To select from and use a wide range of materials and components, including construction materials, textiles and ingredients according to their characteristics.
+Make – we give our children opportunities to select from and use a range of tools and equipment to perform practical tasks (for example cutting, shaping, joining and finishing).
+They are able to select from and use a wide range of materials and components, including construction materials, textiles and ingredients according to their characteristics.

-As part of their work with food, children are taught how to cook and apply the principles of nutrition and healthy eating.
-They will use the basic principles of a healthy and varied diet to prepare dishes and understand where food comes from.
+As part of our work with food, we teach our children how to cook and apply the principles of nutrition and healthy eating.
+They use the basic principles of a healthy and varied diet to prepare dishes and understand where food comes from.

-Design and Technology is taught with a topic-based approach with identified skills showing progression.
+Design and Technology is taught using a cross-curricular approach with identified skills showing progression.

 Mrs S Rickerby – Subject Leader